garrandall/popular-music-data/tracks/double-vision-foreigner.md

 Fill my eyes with that double vision
 No disguise for that double vision
-Ooh, when it gets through to me, it's always new to me My double vision always seems to get the best of me, the best of me, yeah
+Oh, when it gets through to me, it's always new to me My double vision always seems to get the best of me, the best of me, yeah

-Ooh, double vision, I need double vision
+Oh, double vision, I need double vision
 It takes me out of my head, takin' me out of my head
 I get my double vision
 Oh, seeing double double